 where $R$ is the scalar curvature and $\Lambda$ is the cosmological constant.
 The latter is assumed to be related to dark energy \cite{dark_energy_1,dark_energy_2,dark_energy_3,dark_energy_4,dark_energy_5} and is expected to cause the accelerated expansion of the universe observed today.
 Indeed, by using the Friedmann--Lema\^{\i}tre--Robertson--Walker (FLRW, see Ref.~\cite{FLRW_1,FLRW_2,FLRW_3,FLRW_4}) metric (in our units, the speed of light is $c \equiv 1$ and $\hbar \equiv 1$), $g_{\mu\nu} = \mr{diag}(-1,a^2,a^2,a^2)$ the scale factor $a(t)$ of the expanding homogeneous and isotropic Universe can be calculated which results in an exponentially fast expansion, $a(t) \sim \exp(\sqrt{\Lambda/3} \, t)$.

-There is, however, a serious problem with this scenario, namely the discrepancy between the theoretical prediction for the cosmological constant by Quantum Field Theory (vacuum energy) and the energy density needed to explain the accelerated expansion of the present Universe.
+There is, however, a serious problem with this scenario, namely the discrepancy between the theoretical prediction for the cosmological constant by quantum field theory (vacuum energy) and the energy density needed to explain the accelerated expansion of the present Universe.
 In other words, the estimated value is 120 orders of magnitude greater than the energy density of all the other matter.
-Thus, the cosmological constant which correctly describes the acceleration rate is very small compared with the Planck scale.
-This is the so called cosmological constant problem.
+Thus, the cosmological constant which correctly describes the acceleration rate is very small compared to the Planck scale.
+This is the so-called cosmological constant problem.

-One possible solution to this problem could be the existence of a hypothetical scalar field - the Quintessence \cite{quintessence_1,quintessence_2,quintessence_3,quintessence_4,quintessence_5, quintessence_6,quintessence_7,quintessence_8,quintessence_9,quintessence_10} - minimally coupled to gravity.
-Compared to other scalar-field models such as k-essence \cite{k_essence_1,k_essence_2,k_essence_3}, Quintessence is the simplest scenario where the slowly varying field along a potential results in a negative pressure and accelerated expansion.
-This mechanism is very similar to the particle physics model for cosmic inflation in the early Universe, but the difference is that non-relativistic matter cannot be ignored and Quintessence potential is much smaller than that of the inflaton potential.
+One possible solution to this problem could be the existence of a hypothetical scalar field, referred to as quintessence \cite{quintessence_1,quintessence_2,quintessence_3,quintessence_4,quintessence_5, quintessence_6,quintessence_7,quintessence_8,quintessence_9,quintessence_10}, which is minimally coupled to gravity.
+Compared to other scalar-field models such as k-essence \cite{k_essence_1,k_essence_2,k_essence_3}, quintessence is the simplest scenario where the slowly varying field along a potential results in a negative pressure and accelerated expansion.
+This mechanism is very similar to the particle physics model for cosmic inflation in the early Universe, but the difference is that non-relativistic matter cannot be ignored and the quintessence potential is much smaller than that of the inflaton potential.
 Let us first review the inflationary mechanism of the early Universe.

 The key observation is that scalar fields can mimic the equation of state for negative pressure.
-Thus they represent an excellent model for inflation
+Thus they represent an excellent model for inflation,